Sihanoukville: Urban traffic

 Cambodia's official driving side is the right side of the road.
-There is no formally adopted road and road transport policy in Cambodia, and this particularly affects urban road transport.

-Although Cambodia's traffic laws are the same as those of any other country, with respect to the country's membership of the ASEAN, that requires recognition of ratified agreements, regular traffic only functions on a basic level and in times of low density.
-Conduct is still traditional as smaller and slower vehicles are expected to yield to big vehicles.

-Law enforcement has been accused of failing to enforce international norms.
-A habit of running predictable checkpoints has developed over the last years.
+There is no formally adopted road and road transport policy.
+Cambodia's traffic laws are like those of any other country, but with respect to the country's membership in the ASEAN, that requires recognition of ratified agreements.
+Regular traffic functions on only a basic level and in times of low density.
+Conduct is still traditional as smaller and slower vehicles are expected to yield to big ones.
+The city's law enforcement has been accused of failing to enforce international norms.
+A habit of running predictable checkpoints has developed.
 Tourists on rental bikes and common people are often stopped and forced to pay, often based on mere assumptions and unsupported claims.
 Drivers of vehicles with perceived social status remain generally unmolested.
 Consequently, the deterrent effect of these activities is very low.

-In all urban and residential areas an overabundance of motorbikes exists due to the absence of any form of public transportation and taxi-cars.
-For non-residential and inexperienced people Sihanoukville city remains unsafe for driving.
-Drivers of motorbikes often do not wear helmets, drive indiscriminately on any side of the street and it is common to see motorbikes with more than two passengers or vehicles driven by children.
+In urban and residential areas, there is an overabundance of motorbikes due to the lack of any form of public transportation or taxi cars.
+Motorbike drivers often do not wear helmets, drive indiscriminately on any side of the street, and often have more than two passengers or are driven by children.
 Traffic lights are often ignored.

-In 2008 the government ordered the countrywide enforcement of the use of helmets, but the order was not thoroughly enforced.
+In 2008, the government ordered the use of helmets, but the order was not thoroughly enforced.

-Public and individual transport
+The central long-distance bus station for all transport business operators is on National Highway 4 in the city's north-east near the Autonomous Port.
+Transport business operators maintain booking offices in the urban centers.
+Many companies compete with its buses' daily scheduled services.
+Buses operate from the early morning until the afternoon plus a daily night-bus/sleeper.
+Privately operated taxi stands for long-distance transportation are found at the central bus station, in the commercial urban center and the tourist center in the South.

-The city does not have any form of public transportation.
-Local administration does issue transport licences for any individual of the informal urban transportation system of motor-taxis (moto-dups) and tuk-tuks.
-The system is not administered by authorities, as anybody can become a motor-taxi - or tuk-tuk driver.
-As a consequence, prices of services are ad hoc, insurance non-existent and service quality varies considerably.
-The overwhelming majority of drivers do not have knowledge of street names and/or numbers.
+The city has no public transportation.
+Local administration issues transport licenses for the informal urban system of motor-taxis (moto-dups) and tuk-tuks.
+The system is not administered by authorities, as anybody can become a motor-taxi or tuk-tuk driver.
+The overwhelming majority of drivers do not know street names or numbers.

 Airport

 Sihanouk International Airport (International Air Transport Association code KOS) was formerly called Kang Keng Airport (ព្រលានយន្តហោះ កង កេង), named after the Minister of Health of the Khmer Republican regime during the 1970s.
 The airport is in Ream Commune in central Sihanoukville Province.
-It lies close to National Highway 4, only around 500 m from Ream beach atop a former mangrove lagoon, just about 18 km from Sihanoukville City.
+It is near National Highway 4, around 500 m from Ream beach atop a former mangrove lagoon, about 18 km from Sihanoukville City.

 As of July 2019, there were close to 200 flights from China to Sihanoukville every week.